31 Jul 20

 How to fuel your body for hiking

-Meanwhile, here are some tips to help you out while you’re in training-mode!
+Our top tips to help you out while you’re in training-mode.

 Why nutrients are important

 Blood sugar (aka glucose) provides the energy that keeps your brain buzzing and your heart ticking, and all your other muscles and organs functioning nicely.
 If you eat a varied diet and regularly throughout the day, you’ll be able to keep your blood sugar within the normal range, giving you sustained energy during and after training.
 Good nutrition will also allow your body to recover and repair each day.

 When you don’t fuel your body properly, your blood sugar can plummet and you can experience a range of unpleasant symptoms, from a mid-morning/afternoon slump, to headaches, agitation and crankiness.
 Preventing a sugar crash is fairly easy if you take greater care with your carb intake and change a few other habits, too.
 Focus on including a mix of complex carbohydrates, good fats and some protein.

 Remember also that exercise can drag your blood sugar down, so you need to compensate for some of the calories your body is using up.